Goiânia: Art deco

 The first buildings in this planned city, designed by Attilio Correia Lima, were inspired by art deco.
 The collection of buildings is still representative, with 22 of them listed as National Heritage.
 Mostly built in the 1940s and 1950s, they have been recognized by the National Institute of Historical and Artistic Heritage.
 The 22 buildings and monuments are in the original center of Goiânia, as in the pioneering nucleus of Campinas, a town existing before Goiânia.
 Due to lack of maintenance, several of these buildings are in a state of disrepair.

 Radiation incident

-On September 13, 1987, an old medical radiation source was scavenged from an abandoned hospital in Goiânia, causing four deaths and many non-fatal cases of radiation poisoning.
+On September 13, 1987, a medical radiation source containing radioactive caesium-137 was stolen from an abandoned hospital in the city, causing four deaths and many non-fatal cases of radiation poisoning.
+The incident was catalyzed by the Caesium salt giving off Cherenkov radiation once exposed to open air.
+The soft bluish glow attracted many curious citizens who would take grains of the salt for themselves and family members in the form of jewelry.
+Those who had not taken any of the salt but were in close contact with it also helped the spread of radiation sickness that set in within hours to days of exposure.
 Several city blocks had to be demolished due to the contamination.
-The International Atomic Energy Agency report noted that city and state officials acted with remarkable speed to prevent injury to the population.
+The International Atomic Energy Agency report noted that city and state officials acted with remarkable speed to prevent further injury to the population.
+The former owner of the health clinic where the container was taken from was barred from retrieving some equipment from the building by court appointed guards.
+The owner then ominously warned that the guards would be responsible for what happened with "the Caesium bomb", referring to the radiotherapy machine that would be responsible for the incident.